radishmouse/connectjs-isomorphic-talk/presentation/slides.md

 ---

-# Rendering Components with initial data
+# Rendering Components with initial data (aside)

 On the server, we inject the initial data for the stores via a global variable.

 ---

-# HTTP/XHR
+# HTTP/XHR (aside about the thing that talks to API)

+we are highlighting the use of an isomorphic library, superagent

+Retrieve the data from the remote host from either the server or the client.

+If appropriate, cache the data per screen on the server-side.

 ---